David Wilkie Wynfield: Promotion of contemporary art and artists

-Wynfield supported contemporary art and artists in the late 19th century.
+Wynfield supported contemporary art and artists in the late nineteenth century.
 He joined the committee of the Dudley Gallery in Piccadilly, London, in 1867 and encouraged marginalized artists to exhibit there.
 Wynfield made a series of photographs of contemporary artists in the 1860s and 1870s to publicise his contemporaries.

 During this period, the St John's Wood Clique aimed for popular success, while figures such as Whistler promoted the French notion that the artist should "épater le bourgeois."
 As a result, the paintings of the St John's Wood Clique were often seen as a contrast to more traditional types of artistic production.

 However, this polarisation of artistic styles and schools did not account for the fashionable notion of the time that all artists were brothers.
 Wynfield vigorously promoted this view and believed that all artists, regardless of style or school, deserved equal recognition and support.